parimalsatyal/neustadt.fr-metalsmith/src/parimal-satyal.md

 ## Free and Open Source

 Neustadt.fr is built using [Metalsmith](https://github.com/metalsmith/metalsmith), an open-source node.js-based static site generator.
+If you're interested, you can read my [beginner's guide to creating a static blog with Metalsmith ](https://neustadt.fr/essays/crafting-a-simple-blog-with-metalsmith/).

 This website is also open-source and shared with an [MIT license](https://opensource.org/licenses/MIT).
 You can access the Metalsmith back-end (and all the source files) on [this public GitHub repository](https://github.com/parimalsatyal/neustadt.fr-metalsmith).
 You are free to reuse the code in any way you please.